 The Privacy Act 1993 controls how agencies (i.e., individuals or organisations) collect, use, disclose, store and give access to personal information.
 There are 12 Information Privacy Principles which set out rules and exceptions to those rules.
 In schools/centres, as individuals and organisations, we must be informed about and adhere to the requirements of the Privacy Act.
-However, for student teachers on Practicum, Principle 1 - Purpose of Personal Information, Principle 4 - Manner of Collection of Personal Information, Principle 10 - Limits on Use of Personal Information and Principle 11 - Limits on Disclosure of Personal Information are particularly relevant.
+However, for pre-service teachers on Practicum, Principle 1 - Purpose of Personal Information, Principle 4 - Manner of Collection of Personal Information, Principle 10 - Limits on Use of Personal Information and Principle 11 - Limits on Disclosure of Personal Information are particularly relevant.

-Student teachers should familiarise themselves with school/centre policies that relate to confidentiality and the Privacy Act.
+Pre-service teachers should familiarise themselves with school/centre policies that relate to confidentiality and the Privacy Act.
 In particular the following should be noted:

-- 1. Student teachers wishing to photograph, audiotape or videotape children must ensure that a faculty lecturer is informed in the first instance.
-Also, Associate Teacher and parent/guardian consent must be obtained prior to any such project. - 2.
-Information gained about children, their family/whanau, staff or other student teachers while on Practicum or at the faculty must be kept confidential in accordance with Principles 10 and 11 of the Privacy Act 1993. - 2.1 Please note that this does not preclude disclosing information through the appropriate channel regarding any concerns about the life or health of children Principle 10d, (i) and (ii) nor using the information in a form in which the individual concerned is not identified, Principle 10, f, (i).
+- 1. Pre-service teachers wishing to photograph, audiotape or videotape children must ensure that a faculty lecturer is informed in the first instance.
+Also, Associate Teacher and parent/guardian consent must be obtained prior to any such project. - Information gained about children, their family/whanau, staff or other pre-service teachers while on Practicum or at the faculty must be kept confidential in accordance with Principles 10 and 11 of the Privacy Act 1993. - 2.1 Please note that this does not preclude disclosing information through the appropriate channel regarding any concerns about the life or health of children Principle 10d, (i) and (ii) nor using the information in a form in which the individual concerned is not identified, Principle 10, f, (i). - 2.2 Using the information in a form in which the individual concerned is not identified, Principle 10 f, (i)